HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 }, clientAppOrigin);
 ```

-To delete `MedicationRequest/456` from the EHR's scratchpad, the client would issue this message:
+For the app to then delete `MedicationRequest/456` from the EHR's scratchpad, the app sould issue this message:

 ```js
 targetWindow.postMessage({